 Vishav Manav Ruhani Kendra Serving Pilgrims

-In 2014, Vishav Manav Ruhani Kendra launched its program to serve pilgrims who undertake the annual Kanwar Yatra pilgrimage throughout the month of Sawan.
-In 2022, Vishav Manav Ruhani Kendra extended its pilgrimage services to support pilgrims participating in the Shri Amarnath Ji Yatra.
+• In 2014, Vishav Manav Ruhani Kendra (VMRK) launched a program to serve pilgrims on the annual Kanwar Yatra pilgrimage throughout the month of Sawan.

 Shri Amarnath Ji Yatra